Mental Performance Conditioning

 Mental Performance Conditioning targets the execution system directly.

-Using a structured process, I guide athletes into a high-plasticity state
+Using a structured process, I guide athletes into a high-plasticity state where the brain becomes more receptive to encoding and adaptation.

 This is what we call “dropping in.”